MatthieuGC/BibTag_v1/README.md

 Open a navigator and go at localhost:3000.

+Here we go !
+You can use BibTag !

 Gem used
 ----------

 'bibtex-ruby'

 'bootstrap'

 'rspec'

 'capybara'

 'webrat'

-This software is distributed under the terms and conditions of the GNU GPL.

 Developers
 ----------

 Ribaud Vincent

 Benabbou Amel

 Gourvénec Matthieu

+This software is distributed under the terms and conditions of the GNU GPL.